hillerlab/TOGA/README.md

 You can also provide gzipped chain file, then please make sure that the filename ends with ".chain.gz".

-Please make sure that each chain you provide has an unique identifier!
+Please make sure that each chain you provide has a unique identifier!

 ##### Obtaining chains